-As we approach the last quarter of 2020, now is a good time to take a look at your withholdings and find out whether you are having enough taxes withheld from your paycheck.
+As we are in the second quarter of 2025, now is a good time to take a look at your withholdings and find out whether you are having enough taxes withheld from your paycheck.
 The IRS requires 100% of prior year tax (110% for adjusted gross income over $150,00) or 90% of current year tax to be withheld throughout the year.
-By adjusting your withholdings before the end of the year you can avoid underpayment penalties in April.
+By adjusting your withholdings before the end of the year you can avoid underpayment penalties next April.

 The IRS has a Tax Withholding Estimator that you can use to estimate whether your withholdings are accurate.